simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

     - length: <100 chars
     - example: Bermuda Institute of Ocean Sciences

-7. **dataset_distributor**: name of the distributor of the data product (optional: if the dataset source differs from the distributor)
+7. **dataset_distributor**: name of the distributor of the data product (optional: if the dataset source differs from the distributor).
     - type: string
     - length: <100 chars
     - example:  Distributed by NASA PODAAC

 8. **dataset_acknowledgement**: Any acknowledgement(s) for this dataset
   	- type: string